“I am not interested in a second date,” I said. “I don’t feel that we’re a good fit, and I don’t want to waste either of our time,”

 “He had two teeth,” I said.
 “One on top and one on the bottom,”

-She threw back her head and roared with laughter, the kind of laughter in which her whole body takes part.
+She threw back her head and roared with laughter, the kind of laughter in which her whole body took part.
 She slapped one thigh, lay down on the couch and kicked her stocking feet into the air as if she were riding a bicycle.

 I giggled, not sure if I was laughing with or at her.
 Ally, who was on my balcony smoking a cigarette heard our ruckus and came to investigate.